hannah-birch/hannah-birch.github.io/pages/about.md

 - Having a nice default image populate in OG image tags by default, and
 - Adding an OG:image:alt attribute to page headers.
 If you look closely, you’ll notice that the alt text describes my default OG image unless I’ve specified a different image for that page.
 In that case, it will use the specific image description I write.

-If you have other feedback about the design or code, or you just want to talk about static-site generators and fun dev tools, feel free to email me at [last name] dot [first name] at gmail.
+If you have other feedback about the design or code, or you just want to talk about static-site generators and fun dev tools, drop me a line.